wing5wong/artisan-whs-static/source/_courses/ARTE.md

 credits: ''
 course_fees:
 ---
 **PURPOSE:** To enable students to learn to make artworks and to develop an understanding of Art.
-Emphasis is on the Art of New Zealand and the European influence.
+Emphasis is on the Art of aotearoa New Zealand.

 **CONTENT:** Sources of motivation for making artworks arising from: